-The primary goals of ERE are to prevent repeated ED visits and hospitalizations and decrease rates of homelessness, unemployment and arrests/law enforcement involvement.
+The primary goals of ERE are to prevent repeated ER visits and hospitalizations as well as to decrease rates of those unhoused, unemployed and those involved with law enforcement.

 For additional information: Missouri Behavioral Health Council ERE

 - 2022 ERE Collaborative Survey - Year 9

 - 2022 Annual Summary Report - Year 9